duongratdepchai/plugins-archive/unlimited-elements-for-elementor-premium/readme.txt

 * Feature: added support for woocommerce jet wishlist
 * Feature: did option to disable third party hooks in ajax
 * Fix: click on link on sync didn't worked
-* Fix: added some protections to nonce and to file manager zip exctract
+* Fix: added some protections to nonce and to file manager zip exctract (securaty issues fix)
 * Change: updated freemius sdk to 2.5.7 version.